-We analyze the relationship between income inequality and FDI in Latin America using cointegration techniques both in a panel context and for individual countries.
+We analyze the relationship between income inequality and FDI in Latin America using panel cointegration techniques, in addition to more conventional regression techniques.
 Cointegration estimators are robust under cointegration to a variety of estimation problems that often plague empirical work, including omitted variables, endogeneity and measurement error.
 This section introduces the basic model, describes the data, and discusses some econometric issues.

-Following Chintrakarn et al. (2012), we assume that the following bivariate equation is a correct specification of the long-run relationship between FDI and inequality:12 where $EHII{it}$ stands for the estimated household inequality in Gini format over time periods t = 1, 2, ..., T and countries i = 1, 2, ..., N, and $(FDI/GDP){it}$ is the inward FDI stock relative to GDP.
+Following Chintrakarn et al. (2012), we assume that the following bivariate equation is a correct specification of the long-run relationship between FDI and inequality:14 where $EHII{ii}$ stands for the estimated household inequality in Gini format over time periods t = 1, 2, ..., T and countries i = 1, 2, ..., N, and $(FDI/GDP){ii}$ is the inward FDI stock relative to GDP.
 Following common practice (see, e.g., Figini and Görg 2011; Chintrakarn et al. 2012), we use FDI stocks rather than FDI flows because stocks capture long-run effects more effectively due to the accumulation of flows.
 By expressing the FDI stock as a percentage of GDP, we control for the size of the host country (as is also common practice).
 The coefficient a_2 measures the long-run effect of inward FDI on inequality, and the a{1i} represent country-specific intercepts, capturing any country-specific omitted factors that are relatively stable over time.